Updated: Jun 23

-Why Fiji is Paradise on the Earth ?
+Why Fiji is Paradise on the Planet ?

 Fiji is known for its amazing pristine beaches, the various marine life forms and spectacular reefs.
 It is an island country in Melanesia in the South Pacific Ocean .This island is officially known as the Republic of Fiji.